OnurTumer91/devops24/examinations/04/README.md

 How can we make the web server start with an addition of just one line to the playbook above?

+A: We didnt epcify it should start right away.If we run -vvv we can see it says "ActiveState":"inactive" so it doesnt really start at any point, its just installed.
+We proabbly need to ad an active state such as "state: started"

 # QUESTION B

 You make have noted that the `become: true` statement has moved from a specific task to the beginning of the playbook, and is on the same indentation level as `tasks:`.

 What does this accomplish?

+A: It determines if 1 task or every task inside one play will run as sudo/root.
+In our case we do not have to repeat become:true since we have it up in task level indentation.

 # QUESTION C